RiMoMa/ASAP/Readme.md

 the Segment Anything Model or a UNet. `process_svs_and_generate_annotations.py` iterates over all `.svs` files in a directory using SAM. `detect_glands_fov.py` applies SAM on a single region, while `detect_glands_unet_fov.py` does the same using a UNet model.
-Parameters such as the checkpoints and postprocessing settings can be configured in `scripts/config.json`.
+Parameters such as the checkpoints, encoder choice and postprocessing settings can be configured in `scripts/config.json`.
 Running the FOV scripts with `--show` opens a viewer so annotations from successive fields of view accumulate visually while the XML file is updated after each run.